moonbitlang/moon/docs/manual/src/tutorial.md

 Before you begin with this tutorial, make sure you have installed the following:

-1. **MoonBit CLI Tools**: Download it from the [https://www.moonbitlang.com/download/](https://www.moonbitlang.com/download/).
+1. **MoonBit CLI Tools**: Download it from the <https://www.moonbitlang.com/download/>.
 This command line tool is needed for creating and managing MoonBit projects.

     Use `moon help` to view the usage instructions.

     ```bash
     $ moon help
-    Moonbit's build system
+    The build system and package manager for MoonBit.

-    Usage: moon <COMMAND>
+    Usage: moon [OPTIONS] <COMMAND>

     Commands:
+    new                    Create a new moonbit package
     build                  Build the current package
     check                  Check the current package, but don't build object files
     run                    Run WebAssembly module
+    test                   Test the current package
-      clean     Remove the target directory
+    clean                  Clean the target directory
-      new       Create a new moonbit package
-      bench     Generate build matrix for benchmarking
-      fmt       Format moonbit
+    fmt                    Format moonbit source code
-      version   Print version info and exit
-      test      Run the tests
+    doc                    Generate documentation
+    info                   Generate public interface (`.mbti`) files for all packages in the module
+    add                    Add a dependency
+    remove                 Remove a dependency
+    install                Install dependencies
+    tree                   Display the dependency tree
     login                  Log in to your account
-      register  Register an account on mooncakes.io
+    register               Register an account at mooncakes.io
     publish                Publish the current package
-      add       Add a new dependency
-      remove    Remove a dependency
-      tree      Display the dependency tree
-      update    Update index
+    update                 Update the package registry index
-      doc       Generate documentation
-      install   Install dependencies
+    coverage               Code coverage utilities
+    generate-build-matrix  Generate build matrix for benchmarking (legacy feature)
+    upgrade                Upgrade toolchains
+    shell-completion       Generate shell completion for bash/elvish/fish/pwsh/zsh to stdout
+    version                Print version info and exit
     help                   Print this message or the help of the given subcommand(s)

     Options:
+        --source-dir <SOURCE_DIR>  The source code directory.
+Defaults to the current directory
+        --target-dir <TARGET_DIR>  The target directory.
+Defaults to `source_dir/target`
+    -q, --quiet                    Suppress output
+    -v, --verbose                  Increase verbosity
+        --trace                    Trace the execution of the program
+        --dry-run                  Do not actually run the command
     -h, --help                     Print help
     ```

 2. **Moonbit Language** plugin in Visual Studio Code: You can install it from the VS Code marketplace.
 This plugin provides a rich development environment for MoonBit, including functionalities like syntax highlighting, code completion, and more.